Medical Imaging for Detection, Diagnosis and Treatment

 Computed Tomography

-Computed tomography (CT) generates detailed images of an organ by using an X-ray beam to take images of many thin slices of that organ and joining them together to produce a single image.
+Computed tomography (CT), commonly referred to as a CT scan, generates detailed images of an organ by using an X-ray beam to take images of many thin slices of that organ and joining them together to produce a single image.
 The source of the X-ray beam circles around the patient and the X-rays that pass through the body are detected by an array of sensors.
 Information from the sensors is computer processed and displayed as an image on a video screen.

 Magnetic Resonance Imaging